cadebward/hls/README.md

 <!-- MDOC !-->

-`HSL` is a simple and fast library for parsing and building HSL manifests.
+`HLS` is a simple and fast library for parsing and building HLS manifests.

 ## Examples